Phalacrocorax-gaimardi/hpmicrosimr/README.md

 ### Effective Annual Costs

-A key concept for the modelling is Effective Annual Cost (EAC).
-The EAC represent the annual “bill”.
-This includes the actual heating bill as well as the annualised capital cost of heating technology and any efficiency upgrade undertaken.
+A key financial concept for the modelling is Effective Annual Cost (EAC).
+The EAC is the annual “bill”.
+This includes the actual heating bill as well as an annualised capital cost of heating technology and fabric upgrades undertaken.
 For example, a heat pump is adopted if the EAC gain relative to a competing technology such as gas is sufficient.
-This is a complex calculation because the optimal BER upgrade for gas and heat pumps may differ.
-For real technologies with uncertain lifetimes, EAC declines as the lifetime of the system is approached. *hpmicrosimr* calculates EAC and expected system lifetimes using technology-specific Weibull hazard functions.
+This is a complex calculation because the optimal BER upgrade for gas and heat pumps are not the same.
+For real technologies with uncertain lifetimes, EAC declines as the lifetime of the system is approached.
+*hpmicrosimr* calculates EAC and expected system lifetimes using a set of technology-specific Weibull hazard functions.
+The parameters of the failure model is contained in *tech_failure_params*.

-Effective annual costs (EACs) of heating technologies have changed over time due higher installation (labour) costs, efficiency gains, fuel cost changes ad grants.
+Effective annual costs (EACs) of heating technologies are assume to changed over time due installation (labour) costs, efficiency gains, fuel cost changes and grants.
 To illustrate this, early year EACs for heat pump, gas and oil systems installed during 2010-2025 is shown below, using the *hpmicrosimr::annualised_heating_system_cost()*.
 The property has BER of 175kWh/m2/year in this example.
 The impact of the introduction of capital grants in 2018 for heat pumps is obvious.
 This calculation suggests that heat pumps are the lowest cost for this C1/C2 rated household but this assumes that a substantial use of night-rated electricity.
 The rebound effect is not included.
 Rebound lowers the operating cost and therefore makes heat pumps appear less attractive.